UKhichariya/Bankmgt/readme.md

     ```

 * (optional) Add filename "config.py" to
-.gitignore to avoid pushing it to remote repo.
+.gitignore to avoid pushing your credentials file to remote repo.